About This Project

 Who Built This

 The data covers all NC legislators, not just District 31.
-If you're a voter, journalist, or candidate anywhere in NC, this information is for you.
+If you're a voter, journalist, or candidate anywhere in NC, this is for you.

 Data Sources